Installation¶

 make start # remote — no GPU, use API-only LLMs

-make start PROFILE=cpu # cpu — local models on CPU (or Metal GPU on Apple Silicon, see below)
+make start PROFILE=cpu # cpu — local models on CPU (slow)

 make start PROFILE=single-gpu # single-gpu — one NVIDIA GPU